argodevops/ArgoBEAST/docs/source/pages.rst

 ❓ Why not add a ``populate_login_form()`` method here?
 ------------------------------------------------------

-Great question — everyone asks this at some point.
+Great question! everyone asks this at some point.

 You *could* write something like: